NisarLDev/Curso_Python_Intensivo_desde_0_OpenBootCamp/README.md

 # Curso_Python_Intensivo_desde_0_OpenBootCamp

+## This is a firt version of the programme

 Exercises:

 1 - Get a list of all files with their size from a directory and its subdirectories